 This post provides the theoretical explanation of polymorphism with real-life examples.
 For detailed explanation on this topic with java programs refer polymorphism in java and runtime & compile time polymorphism.

 - Polymorphism means to process objects differently based on their data type.

 - In other words it means, one method with multiple implementation, for a certain class of action.
 And which implementation to be used is decided at runtime depending upon the situation (i.e., data type of the object)

 - This can be implemented by designing a generic interface, which provides generic methods for a certain class of action and there can be multiple classes, which provides the implementation of these generic methods.

-- Overloading in simple words means two methods having same method name but takes different input parameters.
-This called static because, which method to be invoked will be decided at the time of compilation
+- Overloading in simple words means more than one method having the same method name that behaves differently based on the arguments passed while calling the method.
+This called static because, which method to be invoked is decided at the time of compilation

 - Overriding means a derived class is implementing a method of its super class.
 The call to overriden method is resolved at runtime, thus called runtime polymorphism